tanujgupta2802/GroceryApp/README.md

 ## 🙌 Final Words

+This project was inspired by an open-source MERN stack application.
-This project reflects my practical understanding of full-stack development using the MERN stack.
-From building the frontend interface to handling backend APIs and deploying the app live, every step helped enhance my development skills.
+I used it as a learning base and made several modifications to better understand full-stack architecture.
+From building the frontend UI to integrating backend APIs and authentication, this project helped strengthen my practical MERN stack skills.